digital-fabric/polyphony/docs/faq.md

 therefore designed to feel as much as possible like an integral part of the Ruby runtime.

-## Why is Polyphony not split into multiple gems?
+# Does Polyphony implement the FiberScheduler API?

-Polyphony is currently at an experimental stage, and its different APIs are still in flux.
-For that reason, all the different parts of Polyphony are currently kept in a single gem.
-Once things stabilize, and as Polyphony approaches version 1.0, it will be split into separate gems, each with its own functionality.
+`FiberScheduler` is an API that was added to Ruby 3.0.
+It's not an implementation, only an interface.
+There are several implementations of the `FiberScheduler` API, with varying levels of maturity.
+Polyphony has a very opinionated design that does not really parallel the `FiberScheduler` API.
+It might be possible, though, to develop a compatibility layer on top of Polyphony that implements the `FiberScheduler` API at some point in the future.

 ## Can I use Polyphony in a multithreaded program?

-Yes, as of version 0.27 Polyphony implements per-thread fiber-scheduling.
+Yes.
+Polyphony fully supports multi-threaded programs, and implements per-thread fiber-scheduling.
 It is however important to note that Polyphony places the emphasis on a multi-fiber concurrency model, which is highly beneficial for I/O-bound workloads, such as web servers and web apps.

 Because of Ruby's [global interpreter lock](https://en.wikipedia.org/wiki/Global_interpreter_lock), multiple threads